jwebster2469/ChatGPT-store/README.md

 **ChatGPT**

 > I like working with ChatGPT because it's really smart, easy to use, and I get to be creative.
 I'm very happy that I built customized GPTs for ChatGPT and Sourceduty.
 I started using ChatGPT under 1 month ago, and this was just in time for the launch of custom GPTs.
 For myself and my business, using ChatGPT right now is near perfectly timed.
-I'm very intersted in ChatGPT and AI, and I also studied a lot of Python earlier this year.
+I'm very intersted in ChatGPT and AI.
+I also studied a lot of Python earlier this year.

 #